A Guide to Staying in Student Accommodation Over Summer

 Read your guide to choosing the right urbanest location for a full breakdown of each area.

-Take a look at all our student accommodation in London or our university accommodation list to find the closest choice to you.
-If you’re already a resident looking to extend your stay, contact your accommodation team directly as most providers can handle extensions without a new booking process.
+If you’re already a resident, contact your accommodation team directly.
+Most providers can handle extensions without a new booking process.